 Aim to pay yourself an hourly wage, set aside money for cleaning equipment, and calculate estimated taxes so you can prepare for successful business ownership.
 If you neglect to set money aside for taxes, your business budget will quickly disappear.

 Any startup cleaning business needs to establish a brand.
 Choosing a brand name might just be the most enjoyable part of owning a cleaning business.
-You can use a play on words, part or all of your name, a quirky or fun nickname, or something based on your geographical location or the specific type of cleaning you offer.
+You can use a play on words, part or all of your name, a quirky or fun nickname, or something based on your geographical location or the specific type of cleaning services you offer, whether it’s residential cleaning or commercial cleaning.

 – Accurately describes the company